10 Best Beaches in Corfu, Greece

 Recommendation: If you want a chill day in one spot, rent a couple of chairs and relax here.
 It does get crowded, but you’re also in a town with restaurants all around if you want to step away from the beach to grab some food and come back later.

-Parking: There is a large parking lot walking distance from the beach where you can pay to park.
-Coordinates to parking lot: (39.672310947937525, 19.702112727379866).
-There is also a Green Bus Stop here if you’re taking the bus here.
+Parking: There is a large parking lot within walking distance of the beach where you can pay to park.
+There is also a Green Bus Stop here if you’re taking the bus.

 Location: Directly in front of Hotel Apollon Corfu Paleokastritsa.